rancherlabs/support-tools/NGINX-to-pods-check/README.md

 # NGINX-to-pods-check
 This script is designed to walk through all the ingresses in a cluster and test that it can curl the backend pods from the NGINX pods.
-This is mainly done to verify the overlay network is working along with checking the overall configurtion.
+This is mainly done to verify the overlay network is working along with checking the overall configuration.

 ## Run script
 ```